 Myth 1: A big tax refund is a good thing.

 Many taxpayers look forward to the month of May, because it's when they get a big fat refund from the Canada Revenue Agency (CRA).
-Because so many people contribute to charities or RRSPs, or have major child-care expenses or alimony or maintenance payments, most people end up getting tax refunds (59 per cent of all tax filers last year, according to the CRA).
+Because so many people contribute to charities or RRSPs, or have major child-care expenses or alimony or maintenance payments, a significant number of tax returns generate refunds — more than 58 per cent in the 2013 tax year, according to the CRA.

-But when the refund is large — and the average refund in 2012 was $1,669 — the experts agree: that money would be better off in your hands for all that time rather than the government's.
+But when the refund is large — and the average refund in the 2013 tax year was $1,696 — the experts agree: that money would be better off in your hands for all that time rather than the government's.

 "Take steps to ensure you're not lending money to the government at zero per cent interest," says Jason Heath, a Certified Financial Planner at E.E.S.
 Financial Service in Markham, Ont.

 "Tax refunds should be avoided by filing form T1213 with your employer to reduce your tax deductions at source if applicable."